Notice: Paper Application

 NEXUS is designed to speed up border crossings for low-risk, pre-approved travellers into Canada and the United States (U.S.).
 It is jointly run by the Canada Border Services Agency and U.S. Customs and Border Protection.
 More benefits of NEXUS.

-The NEXUS application processing fee is a non-refundable $50 (Can or US) for a five-year membership.
+The NEXUS application processing fee is a non-refundable $50 (US) for a five-year membership.
 Children under 18 are free!